magujun/FIFAWorldCups/README.md

 ## 🎓 Who taught?

-All the Java and PHP classes that led me to develop this project were taught by **[Dan K. Ling](https://people.okanagan.bc.ca/dling/)** as part of Okanagan College's Computer Information Systems **COSC-213** Course.
+All the PHP classes that led me to develop this project were taught by **[Dan K. Ling](https://people.okanagan.bc.ca/dling/)** as part of Okanagan College's Computer Information Systems **COSC-213** Course.

 ## 🤔 Contribute